Updated: Mar 14

 The Island of Lavender

 The Croatian Island of Hvar a health resort since 1868 is also known as the island of lavender.
-Each year celebrating the aromatic plant with an annual lavender festival - taking place in the 14th-century village of Velo Grablje.
-It's one of the most iconic in Hvar's wellbeing calendar.
-The best time to visit is late June for the annual festival, to see the purple flowers in abundance and while the calming floral scent fills the air.
+Each year celebrate the aromatic plant with an annual lavender festival - taking place in the 14th-century village of Velo Grablje.
+It's one of the most iconic in Hvar's well-being calendar.
+The best time to visit is late June for the annual festival, to see the purple flowers in abundance while the calming floral scent fills the air.

-The newly launched 5-star boutique Maslina Resort Hotel is an ideal place to soak up the history of the island, relax and rejuvenate, as well as to enjoy the beautiful lavender.
-With the fields, only a stone throw away.
+The newly launched 5-star boutique Maslina Resort Hotel is an ideal place to soak up the history of the island, relax and rejuvenate, as well as enjoying the beautiful lavender.
+With the fields, only a stone's throw away.

 Lavender Fields ©NIKOLARADOVANI

-I hope you have enjoyed reading and inspired to enjoy the world's lavender.
+I hope you have enjoyed reading and are inspired to enjoy the world's lavender.